shoamco/VQA-of-CT-and-MRI-in-deep-learning/README.md

 # VQA of CT and MRI in deep-learning

-## Visual Question Answering in the Medical Domain - Identifying images of MRI and CT using  convolutional neural network
+## Visual Question Answering in the Medical Domain - Identifying  MRI and CT images using  convolutional neural network